syrup4u/cse-6521/simulator/README.md

 In order to efficiently run the protocols and verify their effectiveness, simulator is the best choice to avoid the real running of the protocols on many nodes.

+As the interface of agents' initialization and interaction.

 ## What are included

 1. State Machine and State Machine Manager.